On this page

 Flu is an unpredictable virus that can kill thousands of people during a flu season.

-Why is it so important that I receive both vaccines this year?
+Why is it so important that I receive the flu vaccine this year?

-Flu and COVID-19 can both be life-threatening and spread more easily in winter when we are more likely to be indoors or in crowded spaces.
+- Flu can both be life-threatening and is spread more easily in winter.

-It is vital that we help maintain protection against severe illness from COVID-19 and flu this winter to avoid additional pressure on the NHS and social care systems during the busy winter period.
+- Getting vaccinated will help to avoid the additional pressure on the NHS and social care systems during the busy winter period.

 I had the flu vaccination last year.
 Do I need to have it again?